 Land Acknowledgement

-Oregon State University accepts its responsibility for understanding the continuing impact of that history on these communities.
-Oregon State is committed — in the spirit of self-reflection, learning, reconciliation, and partnership — to ensure that this institution of higher learning will be of enduring benefit, not only to the state of Oregon, but also to the people on whose ancestral lands it is now located.
+OSU-Cascades is committed — in the spirit of self-reflection, learning and partnership — to ensure that this institution of higher learning will be of enduring benefit to the people on whose ancestral lands it is now located.